Digital-Grinnell/dlad-blog/content/posts/058-rebuilding-isle-ld.md

 Warning: file_put_contents(private:///.htaccess): failed to open stream: &quot;DrupalPrivateStreamWrapper::stream_open&quot; call failed in file_put_contents() (line 496 of /var/www/html/includes/file.inc).
 ```

-A vist in my browser to [https://dg.localdomain/#overlay=admin/reports/status](https://dg.localdomain/#overlay=admin/reports/status) helps to pinpoint the problem... we don't yet have a `private` file system.
+A visit in my browser to [https://dg.localdomain/#overlay=admin/reports/status](https://dg.localdomain/#overlay=admin/reports/status) helps to pinpoint the problem... we don't yet have a `private` file system.
 Let's create one like so:

 | Apache Container Commands* |
 | --- |